victoryang1/DAT-BOS-16/templates/template-rubric-readme.md

 > #### *How to Use This Template*

 > Content: You are only responsible for areas marked: "SME Notes".
-Specifically, you should create 2-3 learning goals for the assignment and list any technical requirements within the rubric below.
+Create 2-3 learning goals for the assignment and list any technical requirements within the rubric below.

 > Delete this section ^